Brazil entry requirements for Peru passport holders

 |---|---|---|

 | Valid passport Must be valid for at least 6 months beyond your stay | Your passport needs at least 6 months of validity from your entry date into Brazil.
-Airlines enforce this strictly — you may be denied boarding if your passport expires sooner. | Required |
+Airlines check this before boarding — if your passport expires sooner, you'll be denied boarding. | Required |

 | Return or onward ticket Proof of departure from Brazil | Immigration officers at Brazilian airports routinely ask for a return or onward ticket.
-Have a printed or digital copy of your outbound flight booking ready. | Recommended |
+Have a printed or digital copy of your flight out of Brazil ready — they won't let you through without one. | Recommended |

-| Proof of accommodation Hotel booking or host invitation | Carry a hotel reservation or a letter of invitation from your host.
-Officers rarely ask for it, but having it avoids delays if they do. | Recommended |
+| Proof of accommodation Hotel booking or host invitation | Carry a printed or digital hotel reservation for your entire stay.
+If staying with friends, have their address and phone number written down — officers sometimes ask for it. | Recommended |

 What happens at the border